What’s the Hardest Language to Learn? Top Challenging Languages Explained

 Are some people naturally better at learning languages?

-While some individuals display aptitude for language learning, consistent practice, immersion, and effective strategies are typically more important than innate talent.
+While some individuals display aptitude for language learning, research consistently shows that consistent practice, effective learning strategies, immersion opportunities, and sustained motivation typically outweigh innate talent in predicting long-term success.

 Can technology make learning difficult languages easier?